Chiral exceptional bound states in the continuum: a higher-order singularity for on-chip control of quantum emission

 Strikingly, in our proposed system, the maximal $\eta_{\mathrm{int}}$ matches that of the chiral EP scheme.
 In contrast, the reconfiguration is accomplished by varying the external coupling strength.
 A 20~dB dynamic range requires tuning one of the two external coupling channels (i.e., $\Delta\beta_{1}$ or $\Delta\beta_{2}$) to $\sim 0.2\pi$ (Fig.~4(a) bottom).
 Assuming a radiative lifetime of 200~ps in a DP condition as a baseline, such tuning facilitates reconfiguration of the lifetime between 100~ps and 5~ns (Fig.~4(b)).
 Moreover, the regulated radiation rate corresponds to distinct emission lineshapes in the spectral domain (Fig.~4(c)).

 This stands in stark contrast to conventional paradigms, where the radiation loss remains static.
-Our approach transcends this limitation by leveraging multiple degrees of freedom to reconfigure the non-Hermiticity around the chiral quasi-BIC.
+Our approach transcends this limitation by leveraging multiple degrees of freedom to reconfigure the non-Hermiticity around a chiral exceptional quasi-BIC.
 Both phase shifters on the two bus waveguides can be utilized with an equal amount of tuning, resulting in a doubling of tuning efficiency.
 Furthermore, the external coupling loss $\gamma_{\mathrm{wg}}$ can be readily adjusted by changing the gap spacing between the bus waveguides and microrings.
 Figure~4(d) presents the mapping of $\eta_{\mathrm{int}}$ upon the regulation of the loss ratio between the external coupling and intrinsic cavity, $\gamma_{\mathrm{wg}} / (\gamma_{1} + \gamma_{2})$, and $\Delta\beta$.
 The mapping reveals that the phase tuning required to achieve a 20~dB dynamic range can be drastically reduced to one-quarter of its original value by simply increasing $\gamma_{\mathrm{wg}}$ by a factor of 4.5.

 In summary, we have theoretically demonstrated an integrated cQED system combining two non-Hermitian singularities to achieve precise control over quantum light emission.
-The introduced chiral BIC features maximal mode chirality at an EP and meanwhile ideally zero radiation loss.
+The introduced {chiral exceptional quasi-BIC} features maximal mode chirality at an EP and meanwhile ideally zero radiation loss.
 By reconfiguring the system around such a higher-order singularity, the spontaneous emission dynamics, including the emission intensity, lifetime, and spectra lineshape, can be freely manipulated with minimized requirement of phase tuning amplitude in the external coupling.
-Looking forward, this concept is well-suited for various material platforms with integrated QEs, especially TFLN \cite{RN34, RN29, RN28}, silicon nitride, and silicon carbide.
-The demonstrated on-the-fly reconfigurability positions this device as a versatile building block that can be dynamically configured as either an on-chip single-photon source, quantum optical switch, or long-lived quantum memory \cite{RN45}, which is a critical capability for scalable quantum computing \cite{RN26} and communicating architectures.